-Author of four historical novels, a children’s book, editor of one book of Ghost Stories and a Christmas short story book.
+Author of five historical novels, a children’s book, editor of one book of Ghost Stories and a Christmas short story book.
 The Currency Girls trilogy – is set in Australia and Ranter’s Wharf is set in 19th century England.
-My new book, which I hope to publish in 2022, is set mainly in Sussex and Australia.
+My new book, published in 2022, is set mainly in Sussex and Australia.
 It is a modern day romance with family secrets to be discovered.

 Despite a serious health, issue in 2010, I was given the gift of retirement to pursue the things that interest me.
 Having worked all my life in education as a librarian, you might gather I have a passion for books.
 Over my forty year career, I worked with infants right through to university students and found each age group a delight.

 I loved to help students to research and those skills helped me when I decided to begin writing historical novels.
 I became a director of Chindi Authors Network which was a great organisation supporting authors in and around Sussex.
 Unfortunately, we had to close the Company, because of the Pandemic.
 You can still find it on Facebook.

 - Educated mostly in Lincolnshire, apart from a year in Singapore;

 - Attended library school in Birmingham and university in Brighton

 - Worked in Lincolnshire, various Midland towns and counties and latterly in Sussex.